-We are a small urban farm on the ALR in Kamloops.
+We are a small urban poultry farm in the ALR in Kamloops.

-It is our aim to provide an example of the way to a sustainable living from small parcels of farm land.
+It is our aim to be an example of making a sustainable living from small parcels of farm land.

 ANIMAL MANAGEMENT & CARE PHILOSOPHY